-&lt;sup>1 In the case of students on inter-departmental courses referral may be by the Head of any of the Departments teaching the student.
+&lt;sup>1 In the case of students on inter-departmental courses, referral may be by the Head of any of the Departments teaching the student.

-&lt;sup>2 The General Board has delegated authority to the Examination and Assessment Committee.
+&lt;sup>2 Or bodies acting under powers delegated by the General Board, including the Examination and Assessment Committee and the Postgraduate Committee.